 A Rights Respecting school can have a positive impact on the whole school community.

 A child who understands their rights understands how they and others should be treated and their sense of self-worth is strengthened.

 By promoting the values of respect, dignity and non-discrimination, children’s self-esteem and wellbeing is boosted and they become less likely to suffer from stress.

-All children will be receiving a pocket booklet of rights to bring home to help you explore the 54 articles from the UN Convention of the Rights of the Child.
-They do not need to memorise these, but instead through PSHE, British Values and Collective Worship they will be learning more about these rights and how they impact on daily life.
+We support our children to learn and know their rights through making them aware of the 54 articles from the UN Convention of the Rights of the Child.
+We do not expect our children to memorise their rights, but instead through PSHE/RSHE, the promotion of British Values, and through SMSC activities and Collective Worship we help them learn more about these rights and how they impact on their lives.